 - Okay, do as I say and not as I do.
 I’m setting a bad example writing this post at 10 p.m.
 So don’t do that.
 Make yourself put up your electronics by 9 p.m.
 Okay 9:30 p.m.
 I know, that’s a tough one.
 It’s tough for me.
 So I feel your agony.
-But it’s important to do this so your brain doesn’t get its circadian rhythms messed up by confusing it with artificial lights.
+But it’s important to do this so your brain doesn’t get its circadian rhythms disrupted by confusing it with artificial lights.

 - Deal with your emotions in healthy ways, such as writing in a journal, talking to a friend or visiting a counselor.
 If you’re hungover, well, so is the guy in the next cubicle and that gets annoying dealing with cranky, hungover people everyday.
 So, acknowledge that other people may be getting on your nerves because their nerves are shot, too.
 Make a decision to not take anything personally during this time because the person flipping you off in traffic may just be having a pre-diabetic mood swing from all of the sugar he’s been eating and alcohol he’s been drinking.
 It really has nothing to do with you.

 Remember to Breathe!
 Changes in schedules are stressful and families–both our work families and our home families–can be hard, especially if they’re hungover.
 So, give yourself a little breathing room by actually breathing in a diaphragmatic way.
 This will deliver more oxygen to your hungover cells and organs and help them perk up.
 You can do that now by breathing in through your nose and exhaling through your mouth.
 Go ahead and try it now.